Jeroo Billimoria: Childline

 Billimoria is the founder of Childline, a hot-line for children homeless Indian children.
 The organization was aimed at helping children who had been abused, lost, or sick.
 From 1996 to 2002 when Jeroo retired, Childline received 2.7 million calls.
 Jeroo was also able to connect with the local police force and hospitals.
 She was able to put medical booths in areas where many calls were coming in reporting sick children, and even trained police officers to be more aware of children on the streets around them.
-This ethical fiber is often influenced by a relative who has strong morals and makes an impact on an entrepreneur’s early life.
+This ethical fiber is often influenced by a relative who has strong morals and makes an impact on an entrepreneur's early life.

 Jeroo Billimoria began Childline as a leveraged nonprofit.
 As her employees she hired young men and women who had once been street children themselves.
 These employees could easily spread the word about Childline to the children and understand how best to serve them.
 Many of her policies were influenced by listening to what the children thought they needed.
-She also pointed to India’s laws to gain government support for Childline.
+She also pointed to India's laws to gain government support for Childline.

 Child and Youth Finance International

 Billimoria established Child and Youth Finance International (CYFI) as a system change organizations focused on furthering financial literacy and financial inclusion policies and program for young people.
 In 2019, CYFI the work of CYFI was concluded after having achieved its social mission, and worked with 64,000 partners in 175 countries.
-It’s key initiatives were handed to global institutions.
+It's key initiatives were handed to global institutions.

-CYFI has four key initiatives, Global Money Week (GMW), Ye! for Young Entrepreneurs, SchoolBank and the Global Inclusion Awards.
+CYFI had four key initiatives, Global Money Week (GMW), Ye! for Young Entrepreneurs, SchoolBank and the Global Inclusion Awards.
 Global Money Week (GMW) was handed over to the Organisation for Economic Co-operation and Development, Ye! to the International Trade Centre, SchoolBank to Aflatounand the Global Inclusion Awards to the Alliance for Financial Inclusion.

-Recognition and Awards
+Recognition and awards

 In April 2018, Jeroo Billimoria received a Royal Honor from the King of the Netherlands by being appointed Officer of the Order of Orange-Nassau.
 The Order of Orange-Nassau (Orde van Oranje-Nassau) is a Dutch civilian order of chivalry awarded to persons who have committed outstanding service to society.
 As an Officer of the Order, Jeroo is now ranked among renowned Dutch politicians, artists and scientists.
-This Honor recognizes Jeroo’s contribution to global society, having established and led multiple international non-governmental organizations based in the Netherlands.
+This Honor recognizes Jeroo's contribution to global society, having established and led multiple international non-governmental organizations based in the Netherlands.

 Billimoria is a speaker and advocate of economic empowerment for children.
 She has been a speaker at the World Economic Forum, the Skoll World Forum for Social Entrepreneurship and several international corporations and universities.
 Additional awards include: